The basis for this post is an excellent articlepublished by the University of Hamburg in cooperation with the Federal Office for the Environment.

-Trees regulate the urban microclimate.
+Trees regulate that urban microclimate.

 And trees help our settlements to deal with the two greatest meteorological challenges of climate change: higher temperatures and extreme precipitation events.